Inklingo

 defensor🔊B1

-Use 'defensor' for anyone who actively supports or defends a cause, idea, or person, without necessarily being a legal professional.
+Use 'defensor' for someone who actively supports and defends a cause, idea, or person, often in a public or vocal manner, without necessarily being a legal professional.

 defender🔊B2

-Use 'defender' when you want to express the action of actively supporting or speaking out in favor of an idea, cause, or person.
+Use the verb 'defender' when you want to express the action of supporting or speaking out in favor of a cause, idea, or person.

 embajador🔊B1

-Use 'embajador' when someone officially represents or promotes a cause, brand, or movement, much like a brand ambassador.
+Use 'embajador' when someone officially represents or promotes a cause, organization, or product, acting as its public face or spokesperson.

 profeta🔊B2